datctbk/suno-architect-support/README.md

 ## About

-**Suno Architect** is the ultimate AI-powered prompt generator for Suno AI music creation.
+**MelodyMaker AI** is the ultimate AI-powered prompt generator for music creation.
 Transform your song ideas into professional, optimized prompts in seconds.

 ### Features